xrossinifonseca/Cybertaza/README.md

-# Cybertaza - Loja de canecas
+# Cybertaza - Mug Store

-Este é um projeto de uma loja de canecas em desenvolvimento, com o frontend desenvolvido em Vue.js e o backend em Ruby on Rails.
+This is a project for a mug store under development, with the frontend developed in Vue.js and the backend in Ruby on Rails.

-## Funcionalidades
+## Features

-- Visualização de dados analíticos do e-commerce
+- Viewing analytical data of the e-commerce
-- Cadastro de novos produtos
+- Registering new products
-- Visualização e gerenciamento de pedidos
+- Viewing and managing orders

-## Tecnologias Utilizadas
+## Technologies Used

 ### Frontend
 - Vue.js